 What’s a disciple?

-DBS stands for Discovery Bible Study, sometimes known as “three-thirds study” or “Discovery Group.”
-DBSes usually open with a “look back,” referring to a recap of the previous study, complete with holding one another accountable to any intentions or goals expressed the last time the group got together.
+A three-thirds group or Discovery Bible Study (DBS or simply, “Discovery Group”) usually open with some kind of “look back,” referring to a recap of the previous study, complete with holding one another accountable to any intentions or goals expressed the last time the group got together.
 They typically involve a scripture passage in the “look up” phase, or middle third.
 In many cases, the studies focus on a story which reveals something about God, the enemy (Satan), or humanity.
 It’s a characteristic of most DBSes that participants let the Bible speak rather than asking an individual to lecture or preach about the passage.
 In the final third, the group “looks forward,” setting goals about “what I’ll do” as a result of the passage and “whom I’ll tell” about what I’ve learned or experienced.
 (Notice there are 3 ‘thirds’ — a look back, a look up, and a look forward.
 Thus the alternative name, “three-thirds study.”)
 These DBSes often multiply, sometimes quite rapidly, bringing about a DMM.

 What’s a DMM?